ndeutschmann/zunis/doc_build/library/integrator.rst

 The Integrator API
 ******************

-The main API to use ZuNIS integrators is :func:`zunis.integration.Integrator <zunis.integration.default_integrator.Integrator>`, which will instantiate the correct type of integrator and of subcomponents (trainer and flow).
+The main API to use ZüNIS integrators is :func:`zunis.integration.Integrator <zunis.integration.default_integrator.Integrator>`, which will instantiate the correct type of integrator and of subcomponents (trainer and flow).
 Only two arguments are necessary to define an integrator with this API: a number